 3. Limit Shower Time & Temperature

-As tempting as a long, hot shower or bath sounds when it’s cold outside, intense heat can actually break down the lipid barriers in skin, which causes moisture loss.
+As tempting as a long, hot shower or bath sounds when it’s cold outside, intense heat can actually break down the lipid barriers in the skin, which causes moisture loss.
 The American Academy of Dermatology recommends 5- to 10-minute showers or baths with lukewarm water.
-Just warm enough to be comfortable, but not so hot that your skin turns red — this signifies irritation and can lead to dryer skin.
+Just warm enough to be comfortable, but not so hot that your skin turns red — this signifies irritation and can lead to drier skin.
 The same goes for your hands.

 4. Stay Hydrated